eddins/hornjourney/content/post/2023/octave-designation/index.md

 So, what do you think, dear readers?
 Is there any chance of convincing the [IHS](https://hornsociety.org) to leave the outdated and awkward Helmholtz system behind?

-I wonder whether sending a letter to the editor for *The Horn Call* would be worth the effort.
+I wonder whether sending a letter to the editor of *The Horn Call* would be worth the effort.